Sometimes a group of owners in a tenement may decide to hire someone to take care of the maintenance and repair

 The Scottish Property Factor Register lets you search online to find out:

 - who the property factor may be for a certain property address or area of land

 - the contact details of a certain property factor

-- the number of properties a property factor manages at the point of registration
+- the latest number of properties a property factor manages

 Property factors are responsible for making sure that the information on the register is correct and is in line with any relevant legislation.